harness/developer-hub/docs/continuous-delivery/cd-infrastructure/terraform-infra/run-a-terraform-plan-with-the-terraform-plan-step.md

 **Important notes**

 * You must execute the Terraform Plan and Terraform Apply/Destroy steps on the same pod to be able to use the stored plan file.
-For more information, go to [Run all pipeline steps in one pod](https://developer.harness.io/docs/platform/delegates/manage-delegates/run-all-pipeline-steps-in-one-pod/).
+If your delegate has multiple pod replicas, make sure to [Run the Terraform steps on the pod](https://developer.harness.io/docs/platform/delegates/manage-delegates/run-all-pipeline-steps-in-one-pod/).
 * Harness stores the Terraform Plan files at the `./tf-plan/` directory inside the working directory (default path, `/opt/harness-delegate/`) of the delegate, i.e., the files are stored at, `/opt/harness-delegate/./tf-plan/`.
-* Delegate pods will restart the plan files if persistent volume is not set for the delegate pod.
+* If the delegate pods are restarted, the Terraform plan files disappear from the location where they are stored.
+To not loose the Terraform plan files during the new delegate deployment rollout or restart, you have to setup a persistent volume and mount the directory where Terraform plan files are stored.
+If your delegate has multiple pod replicas, you must setup a persistent volume with access mode, `ReadWriteMany`.
+Go to this [example](https://medium.com/@Sushil_Kumar/readwritemany-persistent-volumes-in-google-kubernetes-engine-a0b93e203180) to know more about how to setup persistent volume for Google GKE.
 * The Terraform plan file is cleaned up after the Terraform Apply/Destroy step is executed or after the pipeline execution is complete.